What is Verification?

 How will I be notified if I have incomplete verification materials?

 We will notify students via their Gwinnett Tech student email if their verification is incomplete.
 We encourage students to check their Student Banner accounts often for updates regarding their financial aid status.
-You can check for missing or incomplete documents on your account by using the steps below:

 What happens if I do not complete verification?